-Below is a sample list of ten suggestions to help you achieve peaceful relaxation at bedtime.
+Below is list of ten easy steps to help you achieve peaceful relaxation at bedtime.

 Try various combinations at first.
 The more you implement what works for you, the more effective it will become.